sherif7810/Hierarchical-Deep-RL/README.md

-# My Implementation of hierarchical deep RL
+# My Implementation of Hierarchical Deep RL
 It is written in Python and uses PyTorch.

 ## References